eumar-8/maestro-qa-code-challenge/readme.md

 3. Using the list of charge stations.
 4. Using the map of charge stations.

-### Norte: so far I have tested it in Ios simulator
+### Note: so far I have tested it in Ios simulator
 ## Setup

 To run the proof of concept, follow these steps: